jungsoolee123/jungsoolee123/README.md

 ### Hi there 👋

+I recently graduated from University of California, San Diego with a degree in Cognitive Science specializing in Machine Learning and Neural Computation.
+In the future, I aspire to be a data scientist / machine learning engineer at a company aiming to improve people's daily lives.

 <!--
 **jungsoolee123/jungsoolee123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.